Bevia/FIR-Explorer/README.md

     extends: [
       // Other configs...

-      // Remove tseslint.configs.recommended and replace with this tseslint.configs.recommendedTypeChecked,
+      // Replace tseslint.configs.recommended with this:
+      tseslint.configs.recommendedTypeChecked,

-      // Alternatively, use this for stricter rules tseslint.configs.strictTypeChecked,
+      // Or use this for stricter rules: tseslint.configs.strictTypeChecked,

-      // Optionally, add this for stylistic rules tseslint.configs.stylisticTypeChecked,
+      // Optionally, add this for stylistic rules: tseslint.configs.stylisticTypeChecked,

       // Other configs...